Introduction to Union City, California

 Union City Places of Interest

-In addition to having easy access to a wide variety of world class attractions in the San Francisco Bay area, residents and visitors to Union City can enjoy and look forward to some interesting attractions closer to home.
-The Union City Historical Museum is a repository of documents, research material, and artifacts chronicling the city's history as well as personal histories of notable former residents.
-Currently under construction in the city's Sugar Mill Landing Park is the San Francisco Bay Area Flight 93 Memorial.
-Scheduled for dedication in the spring of 2007, the memorial will be the only one in the state specifically devoted to honoring the passengers and crew of United Airlines Flight 93, bound for San Francisco before being hijacked and crashing in rural Pennsylvania on September 11, 2001.
-Also currently under construction is the Union City Sports Center, a state-of-the-art 32,000 square-foot recreational facility scheduled to open in early 2007.
+In addition to having easy access to a wide variety of world-class attractions in the San Francisco Bay area, residents and visitors to Union City can enjoy and look forward to some interesting attractions closer to home.
+The Union City Historical Museum is a repository of documents, research material and artifacts chronicling the city's history as well as personal histories of notable former residents.
+The city's Sugar Mill Landing Park features the San Francisco Bay Area Flight 93 Memorial, which honors the passengers and crew of United Airlines Flight 93, bound for San Francisco before being hijacked and crashing in rural Pennsylvania on September 11, 2001.
+And the Union City Sports Center, a state-of-the-art 37,000 square-foot recreational facility, opened in early 2007.